Skip to content

 • your config directory already contains box.yaml and skew.yaml

-• skew.yaml lists the monitor path, reference port, and target boxes
+• skew.yaml lists the monitor path, reference port, and target-box port_wait values

 Minimal setup